>

 Local products/shopping

-What could be more exciting than to bring home a Spanish guitar from Granada?
-Okay, so with airline luggage restrictions, that might be difficult, but you can keep your eyes open for gold and silver in Granada, as well as other handmade leather products, metalwork, and glassware in Andalusia.
+What could be more exciting than bringing home a Spanish guitar from Granada?
+Okay, so with airline luggage restrictions, that might be a bit tricky, but you can still find plenty of treasures to take home.
+Granada, in particular, is famous for its intricate gold and silver jewelry, often crafted in traditional Andalusian styles.
+You can also find beautifully handmade leather products, from belts and bags to shoes, often crafted by skilled artisans using age-old techniques.

 Gastronomy: Food